wooyounggggg/wooyounggggg/README.md

 #### Introduction
-Hello! 👋 My name is wooyoung, working as backend developer of RDS at [NHN Cloud](https://www.toast.com/kr) since 2022.
+Hello! 👋 My name is wooyoung, working as backend developer of RDS(PaaS) at [NHN Cloud](https://www.toast.com/kr) since 2022.
 Every day I study and think about how to make code and architecture more understandable.
 #### Interest in
 - OOP